Please review our list of Frequently Asked Questions below. You can also contact us if you have any further questions.

 Oil, gas, timber and resource leases

-Crown corporations have tax immunity but grants in lieu of tax are often arranged
+Crown corporations have tax immunity but payments in lieu of tax may be arranged

 2. Revenue.
 Real property taxation provides First Nation communities an independent, stable and flexible source of revenue, which can be reinvested to improve services, respond to priorities, and address deficiencies in economic infrastructure.
 Improved community infrastructure and the provision of dependable services also attract commercial and residential development.

 3. Establishment of a Regulatory Framework to Support Economic Growth.
 Property taxation is a fundamental pillar of financing government and future economic growth.
 In this regard, First Nations may choose to establish property taxation in anticipation of future growth or to better manage their current economic activity.
 Having the regulatory framework in place assists with community planning and allows potential investors to know what the rules are before they invest.

 The purpose of the FNTC goes beyond property tax and local revenues.
 The FNTC promotes and advances the legal, administrative and infrastructural framework necessary for markets to work on First Nation lands, creating a competitive First Nation investment climate, and using economic growth as the catalyst for greater First Nation self-reliance.
 Established as part of the FMA, the organization receives funding from the Government of Canada, and is governed by 10 Commissioners.
 Nine of the Commissioners are appointed by the Governor in Council, and one is appointed by the Native Law Centre, University of Saskatchewan.
 The FNTC has two offices: a head office located in Kamloops, BC and an office located in Ottawa, ON.